albazahm/COVID19-Face-Mask-Detection/README.md

 ## **Make a Prediction**

-1. Clone the GitHub repository
+1. Clone this repository
 2. Install libraries in requirements.txt
+3. Download model weights [zip file](https://drive.google.com/file/d/1MbZaior_ft54aKxOtbofoIs2k3Kv0X-P/view?usp=sharing) and extract folder into the directory of the repository.
-3. Put images to predict in the test_images folder.
+4. Put images to predict in the test_images folder.
 Alternatively, you can put the images in a different folder and specify the folder using the argparse arguments in step 4.
-4. Open terminal and run:
+5. Open terminal and run:

         python predict.py --image_path

-where image_path is the directory containing the images to predict.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; where image_path is the directory containing the images to predict.